 Writing is a key medium in which people tell their stories and inspire others to act.
 Recently, the Content Marketing Institute hosted a round-table discussion about how to hire amazing writers and storytellers to build impactful content that motivates and informs readers.
+The hiring process can be really difficult and some reach out to professional employer organizations to help them find more suitable candidates for job roles.
 Top leaders in the content marketing world, specifically Ardath Albee, Carla Johnson, Jeannine Rossignol, and Vishal Khanna shared their insights on the importance of hiring great writers as well as their personal experiences with drafting and editing.

 Our world today is made up not only of words, but a wide variety of mediums.
 Videos, images, and sounds all tell stories, with many making use of Explainly producers to help them convey this in a concise and clear manner.
 But in this stream of sensory mediums, it is important not to lose sight of the timeless importance of writing so that the ability to tell stories and the skill of informing others in words do not fade.
 In the video, Rossignol asks: How can we express ourselves and our stories if we are unable to write?